bochaco/safe_thing/README.md

 When a SAFEthing registers to the network it provides a set of information which describes its behaviour, functionality and/or service it exposes.

 #### Attributes
 Attributes are exposed to provide information about the device/thing to other things that connect to the network.
-They can also be used by humans to identify the device and/or its functionalities when connecting to it thru a console/portal.
+They can also be used by humans to identify the device and/or its functionalities when connecting to it through a console/portal.

 An attribute can be either static or dynamic.
 Some examples of static attributes are the firmware version, device name and model, and their values do not depend or change according to the thing's functioning or state.
+Note these attributes could still be changed/modified by the user, but in the sense that their values are not tied to the device's state.

-On the other hand, some attributes could contain dynamic values which are updated by the SAFEthing, e.g. a temperature sensor could update a dynamic attribute with the current reading, or a SAFEthing with a more complex functionality could expose an attribute which described its current state.
+On the other hand, some attributes could contain dynamic values which are updated by the SAFEthing, e.g. a temperature sensor could update a dynamic attribute with the current reading, or a SAFEthing with a more complex functionality could expose an attribute which describes its current state.

 #### Topics
-A SAFEthing can expose a set of topics that other SAFEthings can subcribe to in order to receive notifications upon events.
+A SAFEthing can expose a set of topics that other SAFEthings can subscribe to in order to receive notifications upon events.

 Different events result in different type of notifications, a topic can describe a certain type of events, depending on how the SAFEthing is designed to expose them.